DFE-Digital/increasing-internet-access-design-history/app/posts/2020-08-24-school-devices.md

       text: "Order restrictions",
       img: { src: "04-order-restrictions.png" }
     }, {
-      text: "Are you ordering",
+      text: "Are you ordering (did not build)",
-      img: { src: "05-are-you-ordering.png" }
+      img: { src: "05-are-you-ordering.png" },
+      caption: "
+We chose not to build this page.
+Instead we defaulted the first user as being someone who can order.
+This means we have certainty that every school has someone who can place orders.

+We needed this when schools were limited to 2 TechSource accounts, but we managed to bump that up to 3.
+      "
     }, {
       text: "You will get an account",
       img: { src: "06-you-will-get-an-account.png" }